 In order to use the public buses and streetcars, you need the AntalyaKart.
 The credit card sized card is made of plastic and will allow you to pay for your local transport.
 It is not nominative and can be refilled at vending machines.

 How much is the cost of traveling in Antalya with public transport?
-A trip by bus or tramway with the AntalyaKart costs 3.65 Turkish liras.
-You are allowed to change vehicles once within one hour.
+You can find the current fare for a trip by bus or tramway with the AntalyaKart at the official

 Check out more detailed information about the AntalyaKart here.